-In making teaching assignments, department chairs may consider time needed by new untenured assistant professors within their first two or three years of appointment to establish courses and research programs.
+In making teaching assignments, department chairs may consider time needed by new untenured tenure-track assistant professors to establish courses and research programs prior to earning tenure.

-In adjusting teaching loads based on faculty productivity, a maximum time frame of three years that excludes periods of FMLA, unpaid leave, or full time administrative commitments should be assessed.

-Buyouts of teaching time through extramural grants and contracts are encouraged, but full-time faculty may not reduce their teaching load below two courses per year through buyouts.
+Buyouts of teaching time through extramural grants and contracts are encouraged, but full-time faculty may not reduce their teaching load below 6 credits (or contact hour equivalents) per year through extramural grant and contract related buyouts.

 Emergencies, sudden increases in demand, or other factors may require that faculty occasionally teach courses in excess of their assigned load, generally referred to as an overload.
-Courses taught as overloads are limited to one per semester.
-In these instances, department chairs may reduce teaching loads in subsequent semesters.
-Additional pay for teaching during the regular term is subject to University Policy 101.15, Additional Compensation for Professional Services to the University, and may be used in those cases in which it is not possible to provide an adjustment in teaching load within the next two regular terms.
+Analogously, there may be a sudden decrease in demand which causes a course to be canceled and the corresponding teaching load moved to a subsequent semester.
+Courses taught as overloads are typically limited to one per semester.
+Additional pay for overload teaching during the regular term is subject to University Policy 101.15, Additional Compensation for Professional Services to the University, and may be used in those cases in which it is not possible to provide an adjustment in teaching load within the next two regular semesters.
 Additional pay for overload teaching requires approval of the dean.

-Responsibilities:
+V. Responsibilities:

 In conjunction with the dean, departments are responsible for determining normal expectations for course structure, enrollments, research productivity, and engagement in graduate education, and ensuring that faculty meet those expectations.
 Changes in career trajectories should be assessed during the annual review with teaching load adjusted when there is a change from the normal expectations.
-Departments are responsible for documenting mutual agreement between administration and faculty on the deliverables and expectations of the course reduction, the process of evaluation regarding the productivity of the faculty member, and the outcomes if expectations are not met.
+Annual work plans aligned with institutional mission that articulate workload expectations for each faculty member are to be completed during the annual review process.
+Each workload plan should include the number of credit hours to be taught by a faculty member for the upcoming academic year and the percentage of time committed to each of the following individual categories: teaching, research, and service)consistent with college-defined expectations.
+Annual work plans should provide clear linkage between the annual plan and work toward evaluations.
+Departments are responsible for documenting the agreed upon deliverables and expectations of annual work plans, the process of evaluation regarding the productivity of the faculty member, and the outcomes if expectations are not met.

 Reassignments of duties must take into consideration the availability of other faculty to assume the teaching load of the reassigned faculty.
-Colleges must assess the total impact of reassignments on the ability of the college to meet the teaching load procedure.

 Just as individual faculty may have teaching loads differentiated based on their contributions to the University, departments may also play different roles in advancing the mission of the institution.
-College deans may approve variations in teaching loads for all faculty to reflect mission emphasis and to take into account other factors such as disciplinary differences in modes of instruction, team teaching, participation in interdisciplinary instruction, the mix of tenure line and non-tenure line positions, or the availability of teaching assistants.
-Variations in teaching load that result in a college not meeting the standard must be approved by the Provost.
+College deans may approve variations in teaching loads for all faculty to reflect mission emphasis and to take into account other factors such as disciplinary differences in modes of instruction, team teaching, participation in interdisciplinary instruction, the mix of tenure line and non-tenure line positions, or the availability of teaching assistants in alignment with UNC system policy.

+VI.
 Training:

-Assessment and Monitoring:
+The Office of Academic Affairs will provide training on workload policies for all department chairs, school directors, associate deans and deans who review faculty workload plans or develop or revise workload procedures.

+VII.
+Reporting: